-Conditions, for Downtown Rail Extension Engineering Development and Procurement Preparation; Appropriate \$3,500,000, with Conditions, for Downtown Rail Extension Rail Program Oversight and Technical Tasks for

-Engineering and Procurement; and Appropriate \$2,500,000, with Conditions, for
+Conditions, for Downtown Rail Extension Engineering Development and Procurement Preparation and Appropriate \$3,500,000 in Prop K Funds, with Conditions, for Downtown Rail Extension Rail Program Oversight and Technical Tasks for Engineering and Procurement and \$2,500,000 for Pennsylvania Avenue

-Pennsylvania Avenue Extension Pre-Environmental Bridging Study
+Extension Pre-Environmental Bridging Study

-RECOMMENDATION ☐ Information ☒ Action Allocate \$10,000,000, with conditions, in Prop K funds to the ✓ Fund✓ Fund Transbay Joint Powers Authority (TJPA) for: 1.
-Downtown Rail Extension (DTX) Engineering Development ⊠ Fund Programming and Procurement Preparation □ Policy/ Legislation Appropriate \$3,500,000 in Prop K funds, with conditions, for: 2.
-DTX Rail Program Oversight and Technical Tasks for □ Plan/Study Engineering and Procurement ☐ Capital Project Appropriate \$2,500,000 in Prop K funds, with conditions, for: Oversight/ Delivery Pennsylvania Avenue Extension (PAX) Pre-Environmental Bridging Study □ Budget/ Finance SUMMARY ☐ Contract/ The DTX program of projects represents the most significant set of Agreement interrelated rail projects under development in San Francisco.
-The □ Other: DTX program includes the DTX project, as well as the Fourth and King Railyards project and the PAX project.
-The TJPA is the lead agency for the DTX project, which will extend Caltrain from its current terminus at Fourth and King to the Salesforce Transit Center and which is also planned to accommodate future California High-Speed Rail (CHSR) operations.
-TJPA and DTX partner agencies, including the Transportation

-Authority, are cooperating to develop the DTX project under the terms of a six-party Memorandum of Understanding.
-In August 2023, TJPA plans to submit a formal request to the Federal Transit Administration (FTA) for an approximate \$3.3 billion Capital Investment Grant (CIG) commitment to the project, which has an estimated capital cost of \$6.68 billion.
+RECOMMENDATION □ Information ☒ Action ⊠ Fund Allocation Allocate \$10,000,000 in Prop K funds, with conditions, to the Transbay Joint Powers Authority (TJPA) for: ✓ Fund Programming Downtown Rail Extension (DTX) Engineering Development and Procurement Preparation ☐ Policy/ Legislation Appropriate \$6,000,000 in Prop K funds, with conditions, for: DTX Rail Program Oversight and Technical Tasks for Engineering and Procurement (\$3,500,000) □ Plan/Study □ Capital Project 3.
+Pennsylvania Avenue Extension (PAX) Pre-Environmental Bridging Study (\$2,500,000) Oversight/ Delivery SUMMARY □ Budget/ Finance The DTX program of projects represents the most significant set of interrelated rail projects under development in San Francisco.
+The □ Contract/ Agreement DTX program includes the DTX project, as well as the Fourth and King Railyards project and the PAX project. □ Other: The TJPA is the lead agency for the DTX project, which will extend Caltrain from its current terminus at Fourth and King to the Salesforce Transit Center and which is also planned to accommodate future California High-Speed Rail (CHSR) operations.
+TJPA and DTX partner agencies, including the Transportation Authority, are cooperating to develop the DTX project under the terms of a six-party Memorandum of Understanding.
+In August 2023, TJPA plans to submit a formal request to the Federal Transit Administration (FTA) for a Capital Investment Grant (CIG) commitment to fund up to 49.4 percent of the project, which has an estimated capital cost of \$6.68 billion, excluding financing costs.
 TJPA has requested \$10 million in Prop K funds for Engineering Development and Procurement Preparation activities, as part of the overall work plan to meet FTA's project development requirements and ready the project for delivery, including a target to secure the FTA Full Funding Grant Agreement (FFGA) by Spring 2025.
 Of this \$10 million, we recommend putting the \$4,687,100 planned for expenditure from July 1, 2023, forward, on reserve, subject to release by the Board following future presentation from TJPA regarding the planned approach to project governance during DTX procurement and construction.